z0w0/helm/README.md

     in the style of a sort of prelude library, allowing it to be included and readily make the most basic of games.

+  * `FRP.Helm.Automaton` contains the `Automaton` data structure and functions for composing, creating and calculating them.
+Automatons are a useful abstraction of a dynamic process that is fed input from a signal and feeds output through a signal.
+This is really useful for things like animation systems, accumulating network packets and other stateful but input dependent things.

   * `FRP.Helm.Color` contains the `Color` data structure, functions for composing colors and a few pre-defined colors that are usually used in games.

   * `FRP.Helm.Graphics` contains all the graphics data structures, functions for composing these structures and other general graphical utilities.

+  * `FRP.Helm.Joystick` contains signals for working with joystick state.

   * `FRP.Helm.Keyboard` contains signals for working with keyboard state.